 Have you screened?
 It’s the best thing you can do to protect yourself from cervical cancer.

-New Zealand is six months into the rollout of a new cervical screening programme which includes a self-swab as an initial step – and we encourage all our patients to participate.
+New Zealand is six months into the rollout of a new cervical screening programme which includes a self-swab as an initial step – and we encourage everyone with a cervix to participate.

 How is the National Cervical Screening Programme (NCSP) helping to reduce cervical cancer cases?